 lumps, bumps or sores around anal/genital area

 flu-like symptoms a few weeks after unprotected sex

-Some STIs have no symptoms at all though so it’s worth having regular sexual health check-ups.
+Remember: some STIs have no symptoms, so it’s worth getting a regular sexual health check-up.